merretbuurman/EUDAT-http-api/docs/quick_start.md

 ### 1. cloning

+For doing these steps, you do not need sudo rights.
+You can run them as your normal linux user, for example in your normal linux user's home directory.

-To clone the working code:
+To clone the working code, run:

 ```bash
 $ VERSION=0.6.0 \